Obtaining a Portugal digital nomad visa is becoming increasingly easier, especially in the age of advanced remote working.

 Portugal D7 Visa

-The Portugal D7 Visa is for those who want to be in Portugal without having to carry out any investment activities or setting up a business presence as this visa allows you to work independently.
+The Portugal D7 Visa for Portugal digital nomad is for those who want to be in Portugal without having to carry out any investment activities or setting up a business presence as this visa allows you to work independently.

 While this type of visa targets retirees, it can be useful if you are a digital nomad who does not intend to formally set up a business in Portugal.